UPDATED January 3, 2022

 The service works with Chromecast, Roku, Fire TV, NVIDIA Shield TV, Apple TV and Chromecast.
 Try out YouTube TV free for a week.

-ESPN’s new streaming service called ESPN+ shows daily MLB and NHL games and other programs for $6.99 per month.
-But there’s no ESPN live stream.
-You can’t watch ESPN, ESPN2, ESPN3 or ESPNews on the service.
+No. ESPN+ is a standalone streaming service that has daily MLB and NHL games and other programs for $6.99 per month.
+The service does not get you the ESPN cable networks, including ESPN, ESPN2, ESPN3 or ESPNews.

 But you can watch a hundreds of exclusive college basketball games and UFC events.